Zren/zren.github.io/kde_docs.md

 {% capture label %}Test as Horizontal Panel Widget{% endcapture %}
 {% capture sectionLeft %}
-plasmoidviewer isn't really a good testing setup for panel widgets, but you assign `plasmoid.formFactor` and `plasmoid.location` while still having size of a desktop widget.
+If we set `plasmoidviewer`'s `plasmoid.formFactor` to be `horizontal` and `plasmoid.location` to the `topedge` or `bottomedge`, we can test a widget focusing in the panel.
 {% endcapture %}{% capture sectionRight %}

 {% highlight bash %}
-plasmoidviewer -a package -l bottomedge -f horizontal
+plasmoidviewer -a package -l topedge -f horizontal
 {% endhighlight %}

 {% endcapture %}{% include docSection.html label=label sectionLeft=sectionLeft sectionRight=sectionRight %}

-{% capture label %}Testing High DPI{% endcapture %}
+{% capture label %}Testing DPI Scaling{% endcapture %}
 {% capture sectionLeft %}
-By setting the `QT_SCALE_FACTOR=2` we can set the DPI to 192 just for the plasmoidviewer window.
-This is great for testing if your code will support a HiDPI monitor.
+By setting the `QT_SCALE_FACTOR=2` we can double the DPI value to `192` just for the `plasmoidviewer` window.
+This is great for testing if your code will support a HiDPI screen.

-If you're testing a much higher DPI, you'll probably find the default plasmoidviewer window is too small to show the widget, so we'll set the size and position of the window.
-Note that the window will go maximized if you set a size larger than you desktop has available.
+If you're testing a very high DPI, you'll probably find the default `plasmoidviewer` window is too small to show the widget, so we'll set the size and position of the window.
+Note that the window will go maximized if you set a size larger than you screen has available.
 {% endcapture %}{% capture sectionRight %}

 {% highlight bash %}
-QT_SCALE_FACTOR=2 plasmoidviewer -a package QT_SCALE_FACTOR=2 plasmoidviewer -a package -l floating -f horizontal -x 0 -y 0 -s 1920x1080
+QT_SCALE_FACTOR=2 plasmoidviewer -a package QT_SCALE_FACTOR=2 plasmoidviewer -a package -l topedge -f horizontal -x 0 -y 0 -s 1920x1080
 {% endhighlight %}

 {% endcapture %}{% include docSection.html label=label sectionLeft=sectionLeft sectionRight=sectionRight %}